-Uganda surpassed the Millennium Development Goals (MDGs) target on halving poverty by 2015, and made significant progress in reducing the population that suffers from hunger, promoting gender equality and empowering women.
-According to the Uganda Poverty Assessment, the proportion of the population living in extreme poverty ($1.90 a day) fell from 62.2% in 2002/03 to 33.2% in 2012/13, representing the second fastest reduction in poverty in Sub-Saharan Africa.
-Using the national poverty line ($1.25 a day), the incidence of poverty declined from 56.4%in 1993 to 19.7% in 2013.
+Uganda surpassed the Millennium Development Goals (MDGs) targets by halving poverty by 2015, and made significant progress in reducing the proportion of the population that suffers from hunger, as well as in promoting gender equality and empowering women.
+According to the Uganda Poverty Assessment, the proportion of the population living in extreme poverty (on less than $1.90 a day) fell from 62.2% in 2002/2003 to 34.6% in FY13, representing the second fastest reduction in poverty in Sub-Saharan Africa.
+Using the national poverty line (less than $1.25 a day), the incidence of poverty declined from 56.4%in 1993 to 19.7% in 2013.
 Good weather and favorable prices in the international and regional markets increased real income from crops, allowing agricultural households to account for up to 79% of the poverty reduction during this period.
 Other key contributing factors include urbanization and education.

 Notwithstanding this progress, vulnerability to falling back into poverty is very high—for every three Ugandans who get out of poverty, two fall back in, demonstrating the fragile gains.
 Extreme poverty is concentrated in the north and east of the country, accounting for 84% of those beneath the national poverty line.